 The U.S. experienced a partial government shutdown from Dec.
 22, 2018 to Jan.
 25, 2019.
 This 35-day shutdown was the longest in U.S. history and disrupted the service of multiple federal agencies, such as the National Park Service.
-However, the IRS did not stop work entirely.
+However, the IRS did not stop work entirely, and never does during a shutdown.
 Many of its employees were furloughed (temporarily laid off) and some services experienced interruptions or delays, but others didn’t.
 What does this mean for your tax return?

 The Shutdown Will Not Delay Tax Refunds